gianwario/gianwario/README.md

 <h3 align="center">
   I'm 23, from Italy.
-I obtained my BSc in Computer Science in 2021, and I'm attending the Master Degree in Computer Science at the University of Salerno, in particular the **Software Engineering and IT Management** track.
+I obtained my BSc in Computer Science in 2021, and I'm attending the Master Degree in Computer Science at the University of Salerno, in particular the <b>Software Engineering and IT Management</b> track.
 My studies are based on both Software Engineering and Artificial Intelligence courses.
 I have been working as a front-end developer with React and a lot of recent technologies.
 </h3>